-According to the Society of Sport Therapists, sports therapy is an aspect of healthcare that is specifically concerned with the prevention of injuries and the rehabilitation of the athlete/patient back to optimum levels of functional, occupational, and sports specific fitness, regardless of age and ability.
-It utilizes the principles of sport and exercise sciences, incorporating physiological and pathological processes to prepare the athlete for training, competition, and where applicable, work.
+According to the Society of Sports Therapists, sports therapy is an aspect of healthcare that is specifically concerned with the prevention of injuries and the rehabilitation of the athlete/patient back to optimum levels of functional, occupational and sports specific fitness, regardless of age and ability.
+It utilizes the principles of sport and exercises sciences, incorporating physiological and pathological processes to prepare the athlete for training, competition, and where applicable, work.

 There are five key areas of competency related to injury and illness that sports therapists must possess including prevention; recognition and evaluation; management, treatment, and referral; rehabilitation; and, educational and professional practice issues.
 Therapists are required to meet clearly defined competency levels which cover the breadth of these areas and provide the knowledge, skills, and ability to work at all levels of the sport and exercise continuum.